A Wonderful Life (Mushroomhead album): Background and history

 In September 2016, Mushroomhead announced that the band would return to the studio in the fall of 2016 to record their eighth studio album.
 In March 2018, it was announced long-time vocalist Jeffrey Nothing had departed the band, with guitarist Tommy Church announcing his departure a few days later.
 Later that month, it was announced that Steve Rauckhorst would be the new vocalist, and Tom Shaffner as the new guitarist respectively.

 On April 4, 2019, Mushroomhead announced that they had signed with Napalm Records.
 Steve Felton and Jackie LaPonza revealed that during the tour they had recorded vocals at Abbey Road Studios while on a UK tour in July 2019, and that the new album was 80% finished.

 On April 21, 2020, The album's first single "Seen It All" was also released.
 Later that day, A Wonderful Life was announced as the title of the band's new album, and would be released on June 19, 2020.
 It was also announced touring vocalist Jackie LaPonza had officially joined the band.

 On May 26, 2020, the band released the second single, "The Heresy".

-On October 31, 2020, the band released a teaser for their "Shroomhouse" Double Featurette in a Grindhouse Cinema Style, which was officially released in February 14, 2021 and includes several fake trailers for movies and merchandising, mock up versions of film companies logos in their traditional Mushroomhead style, and the music videos for Carry On and Madness Within.
+On October 31, 2020, the band released a teaser for their "Shroomhouse" Double Featurette in a Grindhouse Cinema Style, which was officially released on February 14, 2021, and includes several fake trailers for movies and merchandising, mock up versions of film companies logos in their traditional Mushroomhead style, and the music videos for Carry On and Madness Within.
 Also on December 15, 2021, they released the short film music video for A Requiem for Tomorrow.